weaviate/weaviate-io/developers/weaviate/starter-guides/managing-resources.md

 *Hot* tenants can be deactivated to *warm* storage to reduce memory usage, and any tenant can be offloaded to *cold* storage to reduce memory and disk usage.
 Conversely, any tenant can be reactivated when needed.

-So, consider a strategy of deactivating tenants that are not frequently accessed, and offloading tenants that are rarely accessed.
+Therefore, consider a strategy of deactivating tenants that are not frequently accessed, and offloading tenants that are rarely accessed.

 For example, imagine an e-commerce platform with separate tenants for each vendor.
 During a holiday sale, the tenant for a popular electronics vendor might be kept active for quick access, while tenants for seasonal vendors (e.g., Christmas decorations in July) could be offloaded to cold storage to save resources.